 The EMP aims to prepare students to be leaders and problem solvers in advancing economic development in emerging markets.
 Students come from diverse backgrounds and hail from many countries around the globe.
 Many recent graduates have embarked on academic careers at universities both in the U.S. and overseas.
-Others are employed in the public and private sectors, here or in their home countries, and by international agencies and research foundations.
+Others are employed in the public and private sectors globally, and by international agencies and research foundations.

 The pillars of our approach: